lyrvid/matchday/README.md

 `poetry run ./manage.py makemigrations matchday` to generate the required migrations to be applied to all dbs on startup.

+### Loading sample data
+You can load up some sample data by running the command `poetry run ./manage.py loaddata tests/unit/example_db.json` from the project root

 ### Running the tests
 Tests can be run using the command `poetry run ./manage.py test`.
 Mock data is populated via the json file `example_db.json`